allogn/robustness/Readme.md

 This repository provides with an experimental framework for testing robustness of diffusion under Independent Cascade model.
 The general outline of the framework:
 - Generate a network
+- (optional) Apply Influence Maximization
 - Apply Node Immunization (NI) algorithm to find best nodes to immunize
 - Apply Robust Influence Maximization or Influence Maximization (IM) to find best robust seeds
-- Perform Monte Carlo simulations to evaluate expected spread
+- Evaluate objectives by Monte-Carlo simulations

 # Installation

 File `requirements.txt` provides with a list of dependencies for the __Conda__ packet manager.

-Install Miniconda from here:
+Install Miniconda:
 https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 Create environment and install dependencies by